 He Makes Meeting Planners Shine!

 For more than twenty years, Rene Godefroy has been challenging audiences the world over to face their fears, embrace change, and kick their excuses goodbye.

 He reminds his listeners that success is about taking personal responsibility.
 Excuses and justifications are dream killers.

-Rene’s journey began in a tiny and impoverished village in Haiti.
-At the tender age of 1, several deadly diseases pounded him.
+Rene’s journey started in a tiny and impoverished village in Haiti.
+As an infant, several deadly diseases pounded him.
 Many of his villagers predicted he would not survive.
+They wrote him off.

-But he defied logic, beat the odds, and plucked victory out of the jaw of adversity.
+But Rene defied logic, beat the odds, and snatched victory out of the jaw of adversity.